FCollinge/pokemon-browser/README.md

 Looking for the next component to build, I notice the pagination buttons are very similar to the one I just built.
 Eureka!
 I have shadcn components...
 What a waste of time that was.

 Onto the pagination.
 A lot of the code should be the same.

+So that was okay.
+Unfortunately now I have no way of navigating around the website anymore.

+I think the highest impact now would be to collect some pokemon to populate the website, because I will have to create dynamic cards for the grid and for pretty much everything else.
+Hopefully I can make it quite light.

+So reading around a bit I will need two calls to pokemon/id and pokemon-species/id for the description, category gender and weaknesses.
+All other variables are pokemon specific.

+I need to think about how to store all this information without querying all of it all of the time.

+So based on the type of information I need to display at each point in time (during use of the website) I think I need to build the pokemon card and grid first.